Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 3. Broan 345SOWW Solar Powered Attic Ventilator

-A self-contained attic ventilator with a durable plastic housing, Broan’s 345SOWW is an all-in-one solution to overheated attics.
+Self-contained attic ventilation with a durable plastic housing, Broan’s 345SOWW is an all-in-one solution to overheated attics.
 The unit requires a 14-inch opening in your roof but won’t be an eyesore once installed.

 - 28-watt solar panel